Home » Availability of Disability Tax Credits for Autistic Children

 Autism, or Autism Spectrum Disorder (ASD), are both terms for a set of complex brain disorders.
 Formally grouped into several categories such as autistic disorder and Asperger syndrome – the DSM-5 diagnostic manual recently merged all subcategories in May 2013, going now by the name of ASD, or simply ‘Autism’ for short.

-Although there are several types of autism that vary widely from child to child, the consistencies with all types include intellectual disability, difficulties with regular motor skills, attention disorders and physical health issues including gastrointestinal disturbances.
+Although several types of autism vary widely from child to child, the consistencies with all types include intellectual disability, difficulties with regular motor skills, attention disorders, and physical health issues including gastrointestinal disturbances.
 However, it is also very common for children and adults with autism to excel in art, mathematics, playing or composing music, and other visual skills.

 It wasn’t long ago that doctors wouldn’t be able to tell you the first thing about how and where autism comes from, but research has come a long way.
 However, just as there is not one single type of autism, there is not one single cause of autism either.
-In fact, scientists have found several genes or mutations that lead to the disease – although it is often a combination of the high-risk genes and environmental factors.
+Scientists have found several genes or mutations that lead to the disease – although it is often a combination of high-risk genes and environmental factors.

-But although scientists are making breakthroughs in finding out where autism comes from, prevention and cures are still some way off.
-In the meantime, it’s important that each family living with autistic children gets the support that they deserve.
+But although scientists are making breakthroughs in finding out where autism comes from prevention and cures are still some way off.
+In the meantime, each family living with autistic children must get the support that they deserve.

 Support and Disability Tax Credits